hturnbull93/makers_notes/skills_workshops/sqlzoo.md

 To return countries that have a gdp greater than any country in Africa, SELECT name FROM world WHERE gdp is greater than SELECT MAX gdp (the highest value) FROM world WHERE continent is Africa.

 This gets past NULL values, as it will select the max from those that have values.

+MIN also works the same but looks for the smallest value.

 ```sql
 SELECT name